Zombie Army 4: Dead War: Reception

-Zombie Army 4: Dead War received "mixed or average" reviews for PlayStation 4 and Windows according to review aggregator Metacritic; the Nintendo Switch and Xbox One version received "generally favorable" reviews.
+Zombie Army 4: Dead War received "mixed or average" reviews for PlayStation 4 and Windows according to review aggregator website Metacritic; the Nintendo Switch and Xbox One version received "generally favorable" reviews.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 63% of critics.

 Alex Spencer writing for PC Gamer said, "An excellently-crafted shooter, especially with friends.
 Just don't expect much in the way of brains".
 Mark Delaney of GamesRadar+ wrote, "It delivers a consistently fun and frenzied co-op shooter with plenty of ways to play and even more to keep you coming back".